openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

   constraint has been imposed.
 If there is an issue (either in Jira or an upstream issue tracker) for resolving the problem, a link to it should be included in the comment.
+* Minimum constraints are required in some circumstances, and should be avoided in others.

-* Minimum versions are generally not necessary for IDAs since ``pip-compile`` always tries to use the latest compatible version in the generated requirements files; if ``make upgrade`` produces a downgrade in the compiled dependencies, it should be carefully investigated before committing.
+  * For IDAs, minimum versions are generally not necessary since ``pip-compile`` always tries to use the latest compatible version in the generated requirements files; if ``make upgrade`` produces a downgrade in the compiled dependencies, it should be carefully investigated before committing.
-  For library packages, on the other hand, dependency resolution is performed outside of the library's codebase, and specifying minimum version constraints in ``base.in`` when the code depends on newer features is the only way to ensure that a version conflict is detected when the IDA's dependency resolution occurs.
+  * For library packages, minimum versions should be specified when a committer recognizes that their changes depend on a particular version of a package, particularly when it is a relatively new version.
+With libraries, dependency resolution is performed in the context of a relying package, and specifying minimum version constraints in ``base.in`` is the only way to ensure that a version conflict is detected when the IDA's dependency resolution occurs.

-These constraints should be periodically reviewed to determine if some of them are no longer required.
+Maximum or exact-version constraints should be periodically reviewed to determine if some of them are no longer required.

 Generate Exact Dependency Specifications